 To obtain in-depth professional preparation for passing the Project Management Professional (PMP) exam, students may consider taking an additional course.
-The requirement for taking this course is the completion of Project Management core curriculum.
+Students who elect to take this optional course can count the course toward their required courses.

 Code Course Title Prerequisite Credits PMP 650 PMP Exam Preparation PMP 605, 610, 615 3